 She remained motionless as the music played and excited children danced around her.

 A moment before, she had been happy to be part of a show that demonstrated her dance skills and at the tender age of four, she had been doing remarkably well to the remember all the moves.

-With her chin now resting on her chest, the end of the second baton made its way into her mouth as she nervously chewed it, wondering what to do next.
+With her chin now resting on her chest, the end of the second baton made its way into her mouth as she chewed on it nervously.

 Having been given strict instructions not to pick up her baton if it falls, the cute little girl stood anxiously observing all the others on stage, who in her peripheral vision, were now holding tightly onto their own batons so as not to incur the same fate.